MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-232-Brake-System-Safety-Standards-Freight-Other-NonPassenger-Trains-Equipment-EndofTrain-Devices/subpart-D-Periodic-Maintenance-Testing-Requirements/section-232.307.md

-##### § 232.307 Modification of the single car air brake test procedures. #####
+##### § 232.307 Modification of brake test procedures. #####

-(a) *Request.* The AAR or other authorized representative of the railroad industry may seek modification of the single car air brake test procedures prescribed in § 232.305(a).
-The request for modification shall be submitted to the Associate Administrator for Safety, Federal Railroad Administration, 1200 New Jersey Avenue, SE., Washington, DC 20590 and shall contain:
+(a) *Request.* The AAR or other authorized representative of the railroad industry may seek modification of brake test procedures prescribed in this chapter.
+The request for modification shall be submitted to the Associate Administrator for Safety, Federal Railroad Administration, 1200 New Jersey Avenue SE, Washington, DC 20590 and shall contain:

 (1) The name, title, address, and telephone number of the primary person to be contacted with regard to review of the modification;

-(2) The modification, in detail, to be substituted for a particular procedure prescribed in § 232.305(a);
+(2) The section and paragraph at issue, and the modification, in detail, to be substituted for a particular procedure prescribed in this chapter;

 (3) Appropriate data or analysis, or both, for FRA to consider in determining whether the modification will provide at least an equivalent level of safety; and